kristinakoneva/infinum-academy-shows-app-kristinakoneva/README.md

 In order to register, the user must enter a proper email, a password with at least 6 characters and repeat that password.
 If the user has inputted the data in the correct format, the Register button is enabled, otherwise, an error message is displayed, the Register button is disabled and the user cannot continue to the next screen. <br /><br />
-If the user registers successfully, they are taken to the Login screen where it is required from them to login before they start using the app. <br /><br />
+If the user registers successfully, they are taken to the Login screen where they are required to login before they start using the app. <br /><br />
 If the registration fails, the user will be notified with a Toast at the bottom of the screen.

 ## Shows Screen